mayukhnair/india-election-crime/index.md

 Of the 28 candidates with criminal charges reelected in 2014, an overwhelming majority of them are from the BJP (16 candidates).
 Trinamool Congress (AITC) and INC’s count is 3 and 2  respectively, with a bunch of regional parties like SP, JD(U), ADMK, AIMIM, CPM having 1 candidate each.

-The reason for the BJP getting the maximum number of candidates with criminal cases re-elected can also be attributed to the ‘Modi Wave’ phenomenon of 2014 that aided now Prime Minister Narendra Modi's campaign.
-It is likely that the strong anti-incumbency sentiment against the Congress, combined with Modi's popularity in 2014 may have compensated for the tainted personal records of BJP’s candidates.
+The reason for the BJP getting the maximum number of re-elected criminal candidates can also be attributed to the ‘Modi Wave’ phenomenon of 2014 that aided now Prime Minister Narendra Modi's campaign.
+It is likely that the strong anti-incumbency sentiment against the Congress combined with Modi's popularity may have compensated for the tainted personal records of BJP’s candidates.

 <p align="center">
   <img src="https://raw.githubusercontent.com/mayukhnair/india-election-crime/master/Picture2.png"/>